Get matched with vetted scholarships and enter our

 How much can a parent put in a 529 plan per year?

 There is no limit to yearly contributions for a 529 plan – only that the total balance cannot exceed the projected cost of your child’s education.
-It’s also a good idea to spread out your contributions, as even the most generous states only allow you to deduct up to $15,000 of 529 plan deductions from your taxes.
+It’s also a good idea to spread out your contributions, as even the most generous states only allow you to deduct up to $18,000 of 529 plan deductions from your taxes.

-Even if you exceed your yearly state deduction limit, it’s a good idea to put money in your 529 account, because all of the earnings will be tax-free.
+Even if you exceed your yearly state deduction limit, it’s a good idea to put money in your 529 account because all of the earnings will be tax-free.

 How much can a grandparent put in a 529 plan per year?

 For grandparents, 529 plan contributions and deductions work in a very similar way.
-You’ll want to keep your contributions under $15,000 a year if possible in order to take full advantage of any state deductions.
+You’ll want to keep your contributions under $18,000 a year if possible in order to take full advantage of any state deductions.
 Grandparents also have to utilize the Gift Tax in order to avoid taxation on the contribution.
-You can contribute up to $15,000 per year under this contribution.
+Grandparents can fund up to $80,000 in one year, using Gift Tax “superfunding.”

-Are 529 plan contributions pretax or post tax?
+Are 529 plan contributions pretax or post-tax?

-Your plan contributions will always be post tax.
+Your plan contributions will always be post-tax.
 You’ll pay tax on your income, then contribute it to your plan.
 However, earnings on the balance will be tax-free.
 What’s more, some states will allow you to deduct your contributions at the end of the year, so you effectively will not pay state taxes on them.

 Does contributing to a 529 plan reduce taxable income?